-The search mechanism is the natural avenue for achieving parameter-free capability.
-As we mentioned earlier, several works are the practice of search mechanism~\cite{nesterov2015universal, feurer2019hyperparameter, carmon2022making}.
+Search is a natural way to achieve parameter-free optimization.
+As mentioned earlier, several works employ search mechanisms~\citep{nesterov2015universal, feurer2019hyperparameter, carmon2022making}.
 Pioneering efforts without search mechanisms usually estimate the problem properties and are more concerned with guarantees for convex optimization problems.
-For instance, the Polyak step size schedule incorporates $f(\rvx_{k}) - f^{\star}$ into gradient descent for convex optimization problems~\cite{polyak1987introduction}.
-The subsequent adaptations of this approach demonstrate fair performance in handling nonconvex problems~\cite{loizou2021stochastic, malitsky2019adaptive, latafat2023adaptive}.
-Contrary to problem properties estimation, approaches adopted from online learning with theoretical guarantees, such as coin betting schemes, have been applied in deep learning optimization problems~\cite{orabona2016coin, orabona2017training, chen2022better}.
-A more recent trend involves the utilization of the initial optimality gap and the sum of gradient norm along training trajectory (over $K$ steps), $\frac{\max_{i\leq K}||\rvx_{i} - \rvx_{0}||\xrightarrow[]{\text{Approx.}}||\rvx_{0} - \rvx^{\star}||}{\sqrt{\sum_{i=1}^{K}||\rvg_{i}||^{2}}}$ where $\rvx$ denotes parameters and $\rvg$ denotes stochastic gradient, as a means to adapt to unknown properties associated with gradient norms, smoothness, and strong convexity~\cite{ivgi2023dog}.
-The initial optimality gap $||\rvx_{i} - \rvx_{0}||$ primarily draws from classical results using gradient descent for the convex problems, while the gradient norm $\frac{1}{\sqrt{\sum_{i=1}^{K}||\rvg_{i}||^{2}}}$ is inspired by AdaGrad~\cite{bubeck2015convex, nesterov2018lectures, duchi2011adaptive}.
+For instance, the Polyak step size schedule incorporates $f(\rvx_{k}) - f^{\star}$ into gradient descent for convex optimization problems~\citep{polyak1987introduction}.
+The subsequent adaptations of this approach demonstrate fair performance in handling nonconvex problems~\citep{loizou2021stochastic, malitsky2019adaptive, latafat2023adaptive}.
+Contrary to problem properties estimation, approaches adapted from online learning with theoretical guarantees, such as coin betting schemes, have been applied in deep learning optimization problems~\citep{orabona2016coin, orabona2017training, chen2022better}.
+A more recent trend involves the utilization of the initial optimality gap and the sum of squared gradient norms along training trajectory (over $K$ steps), $\frac{\max_{i\leq K}||\rvx_{i} - \rvx_{0}||\xrightarrow[]{\text{Approx.}}||\rvx_{0} - \rvx^{\star}||}{\sqrt{\sum_{i=1}^{K}||\rvg_{i}||^{2}}}$ where $\rvx$ denotes parameters and $\rvg$ denotes stochastic gradient, as a means to adapt to unknown properties associated with gradient norms, smoothness, and strong convexity~\citep{ivgi2023dog}.
+The distance term $||\rvx_{i} - \rvx_{0}||$ primarily draws from classical results using gradient descent for the convex problems, while the gradient norm $1/{\sqrt{\sum_{i=1}^{K}||\rvg_{i}||^{2}}}$ is inspired by AdaGrad~\citep{bubeck2015convex, nesterov2018lectures, duchi2011adaptive}.
 However, the combination itself lacks convincing theoretical guarantees over nonconvex problems.
-Several works following this line of thought propose distance measure variants or integrate those techniques with Adam ~\cite{defazio2023learning, khaled2023dowg, mishchenko2023prodigy}.
+Several works following this line of thought propose variants of the distance measure or integrate these techniques with Adam ~\citep{defazio2023learning, khaled2023dowg, mishchenko2023prodigy}.